doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 [0, 1, 2, 3]
 ```

-Cons cells creation is done in constant time, so this is the reason why people say prepending to a linked list is faster.
+Cons cells creation is done in constant time, and this is the reason why people say prepending to a linked list is faster.

 If we try to append `3` to `[1, 2]`, doing `[1, 2] ++ 3` will return `[1, 2 | 3]`; the `[]` was replaced by `3`, thus turning it into an improper list, as hinted by the `|` at the end.
 In general, whenever you see the pipe at the end of a list it means you've done something wrong and accidentally created an improper list.
 In a way, it's like the language saying "I could pretty print the list until this point, but since it's no longer a proper list I will just print the cons cell as is".
 The reason why you need to wrap a value in a list before appending it to another list, ie: `[1, 2] ++ [3]` should be clearer now.